Moderate Deviations in Cycle Count: Introduction

 The number of triangles in a random graph is a fundamental and surprisingly important random variable in the study of probabilistic combinatorics.
 The probabilistic behavior of these triangle counts is at least partially responsible for the development of many important methods related to concentration inequalities for dependent random variables, including Janson's inequality~\cite{Janson90}, the entropy method~\cite{BoucheronLugosiMassart03}, martingale difference techniques in random graphs, and others~\cite{Chatterjee12}.

 The traditional point of view, as exemplified by the seminal paper by Janson and Ruc\'inski~\cite{JansonRucinski02}, holds that the lower tail of the triangle count is easy to characterize while the upper tail is hard.
-This view stems at least partly from the fact that most earlier works studied the $\calG(n, p)$ model, in which edges appear independently, each with probability $p$.
-In the $\calG(n, m)$ model, in which the number of edges is fixed at $m$, the situation is rather more subtle.
-For example, one can easily see that under $\calG(n, p)$, the number of triangles, $T(G)$, satisfies $\Var(T(G)) = \Theta(n^4)$, while under $\calG(n, m)$, $\Var(T(G)) = \Theta(n^3)$.
+This view stems at least partly from the fact that most earlier works studied the $\calG(n, p)$ model for $p \to 0$, and a substantial part of the difficulty in the study of the upper tail is to obtain the correct dependence on $p$.
+For dense graphs (i.e.\ when $p$ is fixed), the lower tail has more subtle behavior, as was noted already by~\cite{Zhao17}.
+In this regime the $\calG(n, m)$ model, in which the number of edges is fixed at $m$, differs substantially from the $\calG(n,p)$ model.
+For example, one can easily see that under $\calG(n, p)$, the number of triangles, $T_3(G)$, satisfies $\Var(T_3(G)) = \Theta(n^4)$, while under $\calG(n, m)$, $\Var(T_3(G)) = \Theta(n^3)$.
 The distinction between the two models -- especially in the lower tail -- becomes even more pronounced at larger deviations.
-This can be intuitively explained by the fact that in $\calG(n, p)$ one can easily ``depress'' the triangle count simply by reducing the number of edges: a graph $G$ with edge number $|E(G)| \approx q \binom{n}{2}$ will typically have triangle density $\tau \approxeq q^3$, and the probability of seeing such a graph under $\calG(n, p)$ is of the order $\exp(-\Theta(n^2 (p-q)^2))$; it follows that under $\calG(n, p)$ we have \be \Pr(\tau(G) \le \E \tau(G) - t) \ge \exp(-\Omega(n^2 t^2)). \ee
+This can be intuitively explained by the fact that in $\calG(n, p)$ one can easily ``depress'' the triangle count simply by reducing the number of edges: a graph $G$ with edge number $|E(G)| \approx q \binom{n}{2}$ will typically have triangle density $\tau_3 \approx q^3$, and the probability of seeing such a graph under $\calG(n, p)$ is of the order $\exp(-\Theta(n^2 (p-q)^2))$; it follows that under $\calG(n, p)$ we have \be \Pr(\tau_3(G) \le \E \tau_3(G) - t^3) \ge \exp(-\Omega(n^2 t^6)). \ee